Making first generation meters smarter

-DCC are working closely with customers to migrate more than 16 million first generation meters onto our network.
+DCC are working closely with energy companies to migrate more than 16 million first generation smart meters onto our network.
 When complete, many more consumers will enjoy the full benefit of their smart meter.

 SMETS1 vs. SMETS2

-First generation smart meters, also known as SMETS1, which have been installed for years, don't always allow the consumer to change energy supplier without losing the ability to send readings automatically.
-Second generation, or SMETS2, meters began being installed in 2018 and allow the consumer to switch seamlessly between energy suppliers as they are connected to a nation-wide secure smart meter network.
+First generation smart gas meters and smart electricity meters, also known as SMETS1, which energy suppliers have been installing for years, don't always allow the consumer to change energy company without losing the ability to send a meter reading automatically.
+That means consumers need to provide a manual meter reading, or face estimated bills.
+Second generation, or SMETS2 meters began being installed in 2018 and allow the consumer to switch seamlessly between energy suppliers as they are connected to a nation-wide secure smart meter network.
+They also put an end to manual readings.
 The government has put in place a programme to move first-generation meters onto this network, giving old meters the same benefits as new meters.

 To realise the full benefits of smart metering, the Government decided that along with a new unified network and single smart meter standard, all older smart meters should be migrated to this singular network rather than remaining on various unconnected networks.
-This will allow seamless energy supplier switching and smart operation no matter what smart meter generation you have or who originally installed it.
+This will allow consumers to switch energy companies and smart operation no matter what smart meter generation you have or who originally installed it.

 The DCC was given the role by the Government of coordinating the ‘migrating’ of these meters onto the nationwide network.
 This has required working across the energy industry to make sure suppliers can bring their customers onto our network in a secure and seamless manner.